. Poetry from The Great In-Between: An old Coal Miner speaks

 I leave this

-My beloved painting by my old shaking hand
+My beloved song written by my old shaking hand

 Now I'm ninety-three